 What is Cue Camp Virginia?

-In the tranquility of the Williamsburg 4-H Center on the James River, participants learn and improve Cued Speech skills; learn about raising, educating and communicating with a deaf or hard-of-hearing child; and share the experiences of other families and professionals.
+In the tranquility of the Williamsburg, VA, 4-H Center on the James River, participants learn and improve Cued Speech skills; learn about raising, educating and communicating with a deaf or hard-of-hearing child; and share the experiences of other families and professionals.
 CCVA offers adult Cued Speech classes at four levels: Beginner, Beyond-the-Basics, Advanced, and Transliterator levels.
 The Beginning Cued Speech (Cued American English) is offered in ASL.
 New this year, Beginning Cued Spanish will be taught to Spanish speakers who want to use Spanish as the language of the home with their deaf or hard-of-hearing children.

 In the United States, the language of academic literacy is American English.
 However - contrary to common assumptions - American Sign Language (ASL) is not the same language as spoken/written American English.
-Dr. Cornett observed that ASL does not parallel American English and does not have a written or spoken form.
-As a result, students were expected to read, comprehend and write in a language they had never been given the tools to fully access.
+Dr. Cornett observed that ASL does not parallel American English grammar and does not have a written or spoken form.
+As a result, many signing Gallaudet students were expected to read, comprehend, and write in a language they had never been given the tools to fully access.
 Dr. Cornett invented Cued Speech to address this problem.

 Cued Speech is a simple and finite system that provides clear, unambiguous, unique, 100% visual representation of each phoneme of a spoken language.
 (At Cue Camp Virginia we teach Cued American English, but Cued Speech has been adapted for 70+ different languages.)
 A family that cues to a deaf child can provide complete access to the language spoken by the family, regardless of the degree of the child’s hearing loss.